-Where there are no interconnections to other GSPs, they take the form of equivalent LV susceptances modelled as shunts at the GSP busbar.
+Where there are no interconnections to other GSPs, the susceptance of the DNO network is modelled as shunts at the GSP busbar.
 The ZPS networks are modelled as shunt minimum ZPS values at the GSP busbars.

 The values of PPS impedances between GSPs' shunt LV susceptances and shunt ZPS minimum impedances are as submitted by the users under the Grid Code.